Skip to content

 If you don't fancy an electric version, you can get the new 3008 with a 1.2-litre petrol engine mated to a 22hp electric motor and a self-charging hybrid system.
 That all goes through a six-speed dual-clutch gearbox with power going to the front wheels, with Peugeot claiming between 44 and 52mpg, and a 0-62mph time of 10.2 seconds.

-The upcoming PHEV version of the Peugeot 3008 promises 49 miles of electric range, yet still has a 60-litre fuel tank for the 150hp petrol engine, so promises better combined range than most rival PHEVs and their much smaller fuel tanks.
+Between them, the PHEV version of the Peugeot 3008 promises up to 55 miles of electric range, yet still has a 60-litre fuel tank for the 150hp petrol engine, so promises better combined range than most rival PHEVs and their much smaller fuel tanks.

 Driving and comfort